mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 - C. Lastly, optional is LD-matrix of the *Snps* (*Snps* in the *Snps*-exposure/outcome data).
 This is optional because, *run\_MVMR.py* has in-built functionality to run the analysis *without the user providing this LD-matrix* **(Section 5.1)**.
 This is not optional, in the case you want to use *run\_MVMR\_LD.py* as this function allows the user to *specify their own LD-matrix* for their data **(Section 5.2)**.

-# 3. Steps to running the code.
+# 3. Steps to running the code

 **Case 1:** If you already have the data in the format containing the *Snps* to exposure effects and *Snps* to outcome effects **(Section 5)**.